The major environmental impact of glass production is caused by atmospheric emissions from melting activities

 Other environmental issues are water pollution, the use of non-renewable natural raw materials such as sand and minerals, production of solid waste and emission of volatile organic compounds (used in production of mirrors and coatings).

-Although a lot has already been achieved, further reductions in emissions of SO2, dust particles, NOx and CO2 are still the main environmental objectives for our flat glass activities.
+Although a lot has already been achieved, such as the complete substitution of fuel to gas for the glass melting, further reductions in emissions of SO2, dust particles, NOx and CO2 are still the main environmental objectives for our flat glass activities.
 Minimising and controlling these emissions in an integrated way is a complex matter.
 The development of environmental techniques is still ongoing, and AGC Glass Europe actively participates in the dynamic process of developing new techniques.

 Most of these technologies, however, have disadvantages as well as advantages.
 For example:

-- Switching from heavy fuel to natural gas reduces CO2 and SO2, but increases NOx.
+- Switching from heavy fuel to natural gas reduced CO2 and SO2, but increases NOx

 - Some technologies can affect the lifetime of the furnace or the quality of the glass.